Michaelangel007/easing/README.md

    = p^3
 ```

-Zooming into the `K = 1.70158` graph ...
+Zooming into the `K = 1.70158` graph:

 ![In Back K Zoom](pics/tutorial/in_back_k_zoom.png)

-... hmm, it looks like this magic number was chosen to have a _minimum_ of -10% !
+Hmm, it looks like this magic number was chosen to have a _minimum_ of -10% !

 Let's confirm our hunch; it looks like y == ~-0.1 when `x == ~0.42`: